mercurius-js/cache/README.md

 - **logInterval**

 This option enables cache report with hit/miss count for all queries specified in the policy.
-The value of the interval is in *minutes*.
+The value of the interval is in *seconds*.

 Example